- Date : 10/02/2018

 • Mediclaim is mainly for covering hospitalisation expenses.
 A health insurance plan covers hospitalisation expenses, pre-post hospitalisation expenses, ambulance charges, compensation for the lost income, etc. depending on the policy benefits.

-• The hospitalisation cover in Mediclaim is limited which mostly does not exceed 5 lakhs.
-In health insurance, cover given is more extensive and the sum insured can exceed 60 lakhs.
+• The hospitalisation cover in mediclaim is limited which mostly does not exceed Rs 5 lakhs.
+In health insurance, cover given is more extensive and the sum insured can exceed Rs 60 lakhs.

-When deciding between getting a mediclaim or health insurance policy, it is important that you take into account the kind of cover you need, your medical history, current financial situation, etc. This will help you find a policy that is just right for your needs.
+When deciding between getting a mediclaim and a health insurance policy, it is important that you take into account the kind of cover you need, your medical history, current financial situation, etc. This will help you find a policy that is just right for your needs.

 Disclaimer: This article is intended for general information purposes only and should not be construed as investment or insurance or tax or legal advice.
 You should separately obtain independent advice when making decisions in these areas.